Skip to main content

 config PropertyTypeDescription

 pwa.enabledBooleanIf true, enables registration of a service worker to perform offline caching in both development and production builds.
+This is required to enable Cacheable Sections.
 In development mode, the service worker uses different caching strategies to facilitate development; see below.
-If false, any service worker registered in this scope will be unregistered.
+If false or not set, any service worker registered in this scope will be unregistered.

 pwa.cachingObjectContains several properties to configure offline caching by the service worker; see the definitions of the following properties below.